gabgilling/dse-nichd/README.md

 # Methodology

 First, we created our __base__ dataset, which sought to capture pregnant women characteristics _before_ their pregnancies.
+When running [predictive] models, it is important to adjust for important covariates that could

 This consisted of the following variables:
 - Demographic variables:
   - GAwks_screen
   - Age_at_V1